ncosgray/region_settings/README.md

 iOS 16 and later add a First Day of Week preference to Language & Region. iOS allows selecting any of day of the week.
 To surface the user's first day of week preference, the First Day of Week setting is used by this plugin, if available.
 On older versions of iOS that lack this setting, the plugin falls back to assuming the first day of week based on the device's locale.
 See **Table of First Day of Week by Country** below.

-#### Date and Number Formats
+#### Date/Time and Number Formats

-The plugin gets date and number format patterns from iOS.
+The plugin gets date/time and number format patterns from iOS.
 On older versions of iOS, the format patterns depend on the device's language setting. iOS 16 and later add Date Format and Number Format preferences to Language & Region, which allows the user to change the formats independently of the language's defaults, including the separator characters.

 ## Android Implementation